RichardSJTotten/mortgage-rate-comparison/README.md

   - **`test_mortgage_rate_comparison_api.py`**: Unit tests for your Flask API.

 - **`docs/`**: (Optional) For additional documentation files, if needed.

-## Advantages of This Structure

-1. **Separation of Concerns**: Keeps source code, tests, and notebooks in distinct directories, making it easier to manage and navigate the project.
-2. **Scalability**: The structure supports easy expansion if you need to add more source files, tests, or documentation.
-3. **Readability**: Enhances clarity by grouping related files together.

-Feel free to adjust the structure based on your project’s needs, but this should provide a solid foundation.

 ## Code Explanation